Shambhavi272000/Using-variational-graph-autoencoders-for-PPI-Prediction/README.md

 # Graph Variational Autoencoder Methods for Feature Extraction
 ## Description
 This is a representation learning method for predicting protein-protein interactions (PPI).
-Our paper about this method is currently under review.
+The paper about this method is currently under review.
-The auto-encoder part of our model is improved based on the implementation by T. N. Kifp.
+The auto-encoder part of the model is improved based on the implementation by T. N. Kifp.
 You can find the source code here [Graph Auto-Encoders](https://github.com/tkipf/gae)

 ## Usage
 ### Requirements